 N.B.
 The complaints must be accompanied by copies of the documents you wish to plead to in your case.
 Please do not send original prints, prints, receipts or invoices.
 FINE is not in charge of any compensation payments and therefore these documents are not needed.

-When asking for a recommendation for the solution of the dispute, the customer need not have legal counsel or an attorney.
-Based on its Regulations, FINE does not examine the question of reimbursement of expenses incurred for the complaints addressed to them.
-This also applies to the expenses incurred for the use of an attorney.
+When asking for a recommendation for the resolution of a dispute, the customer does not need to use a legal counsel or an agent.
+Based on its Regulations, FINE does not examine the reimbursement of expenses incurred in making a complaint to FINE.
+This also applies to expenses incurred in using an agent.

-However, if you wish to have some representing you, he or she must always present FINE with a power of attorney given by the client.
-Attorneys-in-law and legal aid counsels also need to present a power of attorney.
-This is due to the fact that the secrecy stipulations included in the legislation covering the financial sector also apply to the FINE personnel, Complaints Board members and the experts employed by FINE.
-Due to these stipulations, the attorney cannot receive any information on an individual complaint before they present their power of attorney.
+However, if you wish to have an agent representing you, the agent must always present FINE with an authorisation (power of attorney) given by you.
+Lawyers and legal aid counsels also need to present an authorisation.
+This is due to the non-disclosure obligations stipulated in the legislation covering the financial sector.
+Due to these stipulations, an agent cannot receive any information on an individual case before they present their authorisation.
+You can download the authorisation here.

 Alternative solution through the Consumer Disputes Board and courts of law